When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Optional CPAP Accessories

-While not strictly necessary, some CPAP accessories like mask liners and humidifiers can enhance user comfort and compliance.
+While not necessary, some CPAP accessories like mask liners and humidifiers can enhance user comfort.
 Optional components aren’t usually included with CPAP bundles but can be purchased separately.

 Not all accessories are compatible with every CPAP machine.
 Always refer to the product manual for your machine before purchasing additional accessories.